MStarmans91/WORC/README.md

 # Introduction

 WORC is an open-source python package for the easy execution and fully automatic construction and optimization of radiomics workflows.
+For more details, we refer to the WORC paper: https://doi.org/10.48550/arXiv.2108.08618.

 <img src="images/WORC.jpg" alt="Overview"/>